THE PRACTICE OF WATER RIGHT EXAMINATION

 (c) 1 Continuing Education unit equals 10 PDH.

 (5) Sources of PDH units — One (1) PDH unit may be obtained for each contact hour of instruction or presentation.
-Unless otherwise noted, there is no maximum amount of PDH units a CWRE may earn per biennial renewal period.
+Unless otherwise noted, there is no maximum amount of PDH units a CWRE may earn per biennial certification period.
 Sources of PDH units include, but are not limited to the following:

 (a) Successful completion of college courses;